 • A screen rolling tool is used to gently roll the spline into the screen frame.
 Many spline application tools have a convex roller (used to push the screen down into the grooves) on one end and a concave roller (used to push the spline into the channel and lock the screen in place) on the other.

-• A flathead screwdriver is a good tool to use to gently pry up the old spline in preparation for adding new spline and screen material.
+• A flathead screwdriver is a useful tool to use to gently pry up the old spline in preparation for adding new spline and screen material.

 • A utility knife can cut screen overhang and excess spline.